In 2018 Freeman House will be working with a community committee to build on everything we’ve done together so far, and plan the next steps…

 The Youth Outreach Program provides Youth 16+ with

 The Community Hub supports a consistent, coordinated Continuum of practice that brings together service providers across program areas to

-Our work with Youth, Families and the Community Hub provides a unique opportunity to address violence from a Prevention perspective:
+Our work with Youth, Families and the Community Hub provides a unique opportunity to respond from Prevention & Health Promotion perspectives.

-And we support the Right of all people to access services in response to Sexualized Violence and Trauma
+And we support all people to access the supports they identify are needed in response to Sexual Violence and Trauma

 We have learned a lot about the importance of practical, genuine collaboration in response to the rights violations and underservice many youth and adults face.
 We’ve also learned from our communities about widespread experiences of sexual abuse, violence, and trauma, across inequities of gender, ability, sexuality, diversity and culture.
 We’ve learned a lot about the invisibility of sexualized violence, especially in the lives of underserved populations.
 As one man said, “Everybody sees the man, but nobody sees the little boy who was being abused.”

 The majority of people accessing our services have experienced violence and sexualized violence.
 But most do not want to be identified as a “Survivor” or be expected to participate in a traditional “Survivor” group.
 We provide supports responding to young and adult men’s experiences of sexual violence in the ways that fit for them and honour their knowledge and resilience.
 We have been providing these supports for over a decade, within a community that collaborated and pioneered this work locally from the 1990’s forward.